 Part II: Illini Center separate campus

-The Illini Center is a facility located at 200 S. Wacker Drive, 19th floor, Chicago, which serves students, alumni, faculty and staff living and working in the Chicago area.
+The Illini Center is located at 200 S. Wacker Drive, 19th floor, Chicago, which serves students, alumni, faculty, and staff living and working in the Chicago area.
 Because a small number of graduate students pursuing a degree attend classes at the Illini Center, the facility qualifies as a separate campus under the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
 The center has no on-campus student housing facilities, so a fire safety report has not been included in this section.

-Unless otherwise indicated in this Part, all the Urbana-Champaign main campus policies, programs, procedures, resources, definitions and contact information set forth in Part I also apply to the Illini Center and for that reason, it is important to read Part I in conjunction with Part II.
+Unless otherwise indicated in this Part, all the Urbana-Champaign main campus policies, programs, procedures, resources, definitions, and contact information set forth in Part I also apply to the Illini Center and for that reason, it is important to read Part I in conjunction with Part II.
 In addition, Part II only contains information that specifically applies to the Illini Center.
 That is, unless specific information is included in Part II for the Illini Center, then the information in Part I applies to the Illini Center.
-Accordingly, the information contained in Part I is integral to the Illini Center and should be consulted in conjunction with this Part.
+Accordingly, the information in Part I is integral to the Illini Center and should be consulted with this Part.

 Prompt reporting of a crime or emergency

 Community members, students, faculty, staff, and visitors are encouraged to accurately and promptly report all crimes and public safety-related incidents to the Chicago Police Department.

 Call any of the following authorities, 24 hours a day:

 - Dial 911: Report emergencies or criminal violations by dialing 911.